 - Canoeing around Maligne Lake

-- Skyline Trail, the highest in Jasper NP
+- Skyline Trail, the most scenic trail in Jasper

 Many of the backcountry campgrounds are maintained which means they will have food storage cables or bear poles where you need to store all your food so it doesnβt attract wildlife.